-Elaborating on her career journey so far, Erin shared that initially after she graduated with a Bachelor’s degree in Art History from Wesleyan University, she was set on a career in museum education.
+Elaborating on her career journey so far, Erin shared that after she graduated with a Bachelor’s degree in Art History from Wesleyan University, she was initially set on a career in museum education.
 As a four-year student-athlete and captain of the Wesleyan Cardinals Volleyball Team, Erin’s post-playing career instead transitioned into coaching, seeing her take on the role of Assistant Volleyball Coach position at Connecticut College.
-Two years later, Erin accepted a Head Coaching role at Hamilton College, through which she became heavily involved on campus and discovered a love for helping people uncover and develop their leadership potential.
+Two years later, Erin accepted the Head Coach role at Hamilton College, through which she became heavily involved on campus and discovered a love for helping people uncover and develop their leadership potential.

 After more than a decade of success as a volleyball coach, Erin’s career path shifted focus in 2014, after the birth of her first daughter and her family’s relocation to Philadelphia.